Fashion week: When Fashion Meets Art

 Fashion Show Viktor & Rolf spring-summer 2016

 This is another point in common: for artists and creators, everything can be a source of inspiration.
-This is true for fashion as well, it is regularly inspired by art, while contemporary artist play more and more with the logos of the big brands.
-Such is the case of the high fashion collection Spring-Summer 2016 from Viktor & Rolf which was a tribute to Pablo Picasso’s sculptures and a repetition of his codes.
+This is true for fashion as well, which is regularly inspired by art, as contemporary artist play more and more with the logos of the big brands.
+For example, the high fashion collection SS16 from Viktor & Rolf which was a tribute to Pablo Picasso’s sculptures.

 The Giants of Luxury, Promoters of Contemporary Art

-The directors of the famous brands of fashion and luxury are for the most part passionate about contemporary art and inveterate collectors.
-Bernard Arnault, owner of LVMH, is one of the best clients of the FIAC.
-Promoters, the fashion brands increasingly show the pieces of their owners to the public through their foundations, the number of which has grown steadily during the last years.
+The directors of famous luxury fashion brands are for the most part passionate about contemporary art and inveterate collectors.
+For example, Bernard Arnault, owner of LVMH, is one of the best clients of the FIAC.
+Promoters of fashion brands increasingly show the pieces of their owners to the public through their foundations, the number of which has grown steadily during the last years.
 Just to name some examples, we can cite Cartier, Prada, Gucci foundations, and more recently the Vuitton Foundation.

 A Relationship that Sparks Debate

 The relationship between art and fashion always sparks debate.
-There is one question that recurrently pops up: is High fashion art and is the creator therefore an artist and are the pieces of clothes works of art?
-The questions are many: The high fashion, fashion shows reflect the creativity, the unique style, the sensibility that an individual puts in the creation of the garment.
+There is one question that always pops up: is high fashion art and is the creator therefore an artist with pieces of clothing as his works of art?
+High fashion runways reflect the creativity, unique style and sensibility that an individual puts into the creation of a garment.
 The sketches of the greatest designers are sold and displayed on the walls of apartments.
-The museums are offering more and more often retrospectives of the big names of the world of fashion.
-Karl Lagerfeld thinks that high fashion is not art, while Yves Saint Laurent has a divided opinion.
-He says high fashion is a profession “which is not completely art, but needs an artist to exist”
+More and more frequently the museums are offering retrospectives of the big names in the world of fashion.
+Karl Lagerfeld argues that high fashion is not art, whilst on the other hand Yves Saint Laurent has a divided opinion.
+He says high fashion is a profession “which is not completely art, but needs an artist to exist”…